devdogfish/etpzp-sms/README.md

 # TODO
 ## In Progress
 - Add meta data like tab image and title
-- Implement DNS

-## In progress:
-- Fix mobile issues with nav panel and shit
-- Pop ups on mobile

 ### Project Regrets
 - No uniform way to name functions or rules for type names